-FIS has had four presidents in its history.
-Ivar Holmqvist, Nikolai Ramm Ostgaard, Marc Hodler and current president Gian Franco Kasper have all served in the top role within FIS.
+FIS has had five presidents in its history.
+Ivar Holmqvist, Nikolai Ramm Ostgaard, Marc Hodler, Gian Franco Kasper and current president Johan Eliasch have all served in the top role within FIS.
 The current FIS headquarters in Oberhofen, Switzerland bears Hodler's name.

 Gian Franco Kasper (*1944) was elected FIS President in May 1998.
-He was re-elected for his sixth four-year term at the 51st International Ski Congress in Costa Navarino (GRE) in May 2018.
+He was re-elected for his sixth four-year term at the 51st International Ski Congress in Costa Navarino (GRE) in May 2018 and stepped down in 2021.

 Following his studies in psychology, philosophy and journalism at the University of Zurich, Mr. Kasper contributed to different newspapers and edited the "Courrier de St-Moritz" in four languages from 1969 onwards.
 In 1974, he took charge of the management of a new Swiss Tourist Office at Montreal (CAN) before entering the management of FIS in 1975.